Jean Kennedy Smith, last-surviving Kennedy sibling, dies aged 92

 But she knew little about diplomacy, Irish politics or the intricacies of the Troubles.
 The appointment, too, was made at a crucial time, as movement had begun toward a settlement to end decades of fighting in the North that had left thousands dead on all sides.

 Still, the Irish took to her warmly, and Irish leaders were eager to help.
-She soon became the second-most-prominent woman in Ireland, after then president Mary Robinson.
-And over the next five years, in the unorthodox way that amateurs sometimes succeed, Ms Smith embraced her job and played a role in the peace settlement.
+Over the next five years, in the unorthodox way that amateurs sometimes succeed, Ms Smith embraced her job and played a role in the peace settlement.

 Ruffled feathers